About us - Rule of Law Programme Sub-Saharan Africa (Anglophone Countries)

 We encourage people to lend a hand in shaping the future along these lines.
-With more than 70 offices abroad and projects in over 120 countries, we make a unique contribution to the promotion of democracy, the rule of law and a social market economy.
-To foster peace and freedom we encourage a continuous dialog at the national and international levels as well as the exchange between cultures and religions.
+With more than 100 offices abroad and projects in over 130 countries, we make a unique contribution to the promotion of democracy, the rule of law and a social market economy.
+To foster peace and freedom we encourage a continuous dialogue at the national and international levels as well as the exchange between cultures and religions.

-We cooperate with governmental institutions, political parties, civil society organizations and handpicked elites, building strong partnerships along the way.
-In particular we seek to intensify political cooperation in the area of development cooperation at the national and international levels on the foundations of our objectives and values.
+We cooperate with governmental institutions, political parties, civil society organizations and carefully selected individuals, building strong partnerships along the way.
+In particular, we seek to intensify political cooperation in the area of development cooperation at the national and international levels on the foundations of our objectives and values.
 Together with our partners we make a contribution to the creation of an international order that enables every country to develop in freedom and under its own responsibility.

 Based on the positive experiences of KAS Rule of Law Program in Latin America, Asia and Europe, and based on the conviction that democracy, economic and social development are only achievable and sustainable where the rule of law thrives, KAS in January 2006 inaugurated a rule of law program to specifically promote the rule of law in Sub-Saharan Africa.

 The objective of the Rule of Law Program for Sub-Saharan Africa is to contribute to the development and strengthening of effective legal and judicial systems which conform to the requirements of rule of law and can support the same.

 By complementing and linking the work of the KAS country programs in the field of rule of law, this program aims at strengthening the rule of law in the individual countries, at the regional level and at the continental level through the AU by promoting networking and exchange of views and experiences among various key stakeholders.